Nijo Castle

 Ninomaru Palace

-Visitors will arrive at Ninomaru Palace shortly after Nijo Castle.
-Ninomaru Palace originally served as the residence of the Shogun when he visited Kyoto.
-Ninomaru palace exists today in its original form from when the palace was first built.
-Ninomaru palace is made up of several other buildings, all connected together with corridors.
+One of the highlights of Nijo Castle is the Ninomaru Palace, an extravagant wooden structure that showcases intricate paintings, gold leaf decorations, and detailed carvings.
+Ninomaru Palace originally served as the residence of the Shogun during visits to Kyoto.
+Today, Ninomaru Palace exists in its original form from when it was first built.
+Ninomaru Palace consists of several other buildings, all connected by corridors.
 These corridors were rigged to be nightingale flooring, which makes a chirping sound when walked on.
 This was built as a security mechanism to alert palace residents of potential danger approaching.

 Another area of Nijo castle is the Honmaru, which was the main circle of defence.
-Originally, the Honmaru section contained the second palace complex at Nijo Castle, and had a 5-story castle keep.
-However, following a fire in the 1700s, the castle keep was destroyed and has never been rebuilt to the same height since.
-The Homaru palace is rarely open to the public, but does open for special occasions.
+Originally, the Honmaru section contained the second palace complex at Nijo Castle and had a 5-story castle keep.
+However, following a fire in the 1700s, the castle keep was destroyed and has never been to the original specifications.
+The Honmaru palace is rarely open to the public but does open for special occasions.
 In recent years, the Honmaru underwent some minor renovations, in which some buildings were covered in scaffolding.

 Nijo Castle gardens